-Their functionality is very useful, since the user simply makes a request on a particular package (which could be an installation for example), and the package manager, usually via the Internet, performs the operation by analyzing the necessary version, alongside all dependencies with any other packages, and downloading them if they not present.
+Their functionality is very useful, since the user simply makes a request regarding a particular package (which could be an installation for example).
+Then the package manager, usually via the Internet, performs the operation by analyzing the necessary version, alongside all dependencies with any other packages, and downloads them if they are not present.